arthyn/kartchners/site/products/smoked-sausage/smoked-mixed-sausage.md

 description: 'One of the largest varieties of smoked sausage in our area, all guaranteed to make your mouth water. '
 product_options:
-- option_name: green onion garlic porl
+- option_name: green onion garlic pork
   option_price: 7.59
 - option_name: mixed beef and pork
   option_price: 8.19